ben-tanen/DataMining/svm-poems/readme.md

 ![Example Output](output.png)

 The original ten poems can be seen plotted in red and blue (for English and German respectively).
 A new test poem is then plotted in magenta.
-This poem is obviously German so it appears the SVM works correctly.
+This poem is German so it appears the SVM works correctly since it is placed on the correct side.

 This was work from Tufts' MATH-150 course (Spring 2016).